jmorrell/backbone-filtered-collection/README.md

 ##### new FilteredCollection

-Initialize a new FilteredCollection by passing in the original collection
+Initialize a new FilteredCollection by passing in the original collection.

 ```javascript
 var filtered = new FilteredCollection(originalCollection);